Western African Ebola epidemic: Liberia

 By November 2014, the rate of new infections in Liberia appeared to be declining and the state of emergency was lifted.
 The drop in cases was believed to be related to an integrated strategy combining isolation and treatment with community behaviour change, including safe burial practices, case finding and contact tracing.
-Roselyn Nugba-Ballah, leader of the Safe & Diginified Burial Practices Team during the crisis, was awarded the Florence Nightingale Medal in 2017 for her work during the crisis.
+Roselyn Nugba-Ballah, leader of the Safe & Dignified Burial Practices Team during the crisis, was awarded the Florence Nightingale Medal in 2017 for her work during the crisis.

-In January 2015, the MSF field coordinator reported that Liberia was down to only 5 confirmed cases.
-In March, after two weeks of not reporting any new cases, 3 new cases were confirmed.
-On 8 April, a new health minister was named in an effort to end Ebola in the country and on 26 April, MSF handed the Ebola treatment facility, ELWA-3, over to the government.
+In January 2015, the MSF field coordinator reported that Liberia was down to only five confirmed cases.
+In March, after two weeks of not reporting any new cases, three new cases were confirmed.
+On 8 April, a new health minister was named to end Ebola in the country and on 26 April, MSF handed the Ebola treatment facility over to the government.
 On 30 April, the US shut down a special Ebola treatment unit in Liberia.
-The last known case of Ebola died on 27 March, and the country was officially declared Ebola-free on 9 May 2015, after 42 days without any further cases being recorded.
+The last known case of Ebola died on 27 March, and the country was officially declared Ebola-free on 9 May 2015.
 The WHO congratulated Liberia saying, "reaching this milestone is a testament to the strong leadership and coordination of Liberian President Ellen Johnson Sirleaf and the Liberian Government, the determination and vigilance of Liberian communities, the extensive support of global partners, and the tireless and heroic work of local and international health teams."
-As at May 2015, the country remained on high alert against recurrence of the disease.

 After three months with no new reports of cases, on 29 June Liberia reported that the body of a 17-year-old boy, who had been treated for malaria, tested positive for Ebola.
 The WHO said the boy had been in close contact with at least 200 people, who they were following up, and that "the case reportedly had no recent history of travel, contact with visitors from affected areas, or funeral attendance."
 A second case was confirmed on 1 July.
-After a third new case was confirmed on 2 July, and it was discovered that all 3 new cases had shared a meal of dog meat, researchers looked at the possibility that the meat may have been involved in the transfer of the virus.
+After a third new case was confirmed on 2 July, and it was discovered that all three new cases had shared a meal of dog meat, researchers looked at the possibility that the meat may have been involved in the transfer of the virus.
 Testing of the dog's remains, however, was negative for the Ebola virus.
-By 9 July 3 more cases were discovered, bringing the total number of new cases to 5, all from the same area.
+By 9 July three more cases were discovered, bringing the total number of new cases to five, all from the same area.
 On 14 July, a woman died of the disease in the county of Montserrado, bringing the total to 6.
 On 20 July, the last patients were discharged, and on 3 September 2015, Liberia was declared Ebola-free again.